Thailand’s Anutin re-elected as PM after crushing rival in parliamentary vote

 Sign up now: Get insights on Asia's fast-moving developments

-Thai caretaker Prime Minister and Bhumjaithai Party leader Anutin Charnvirakul (right) arriving for the first meeting to vote for the new Speaker of the House of Representatives of Parliament, in Bangkok on March 15.
+Thai caretaker Prime Minister and Bhumjaithai Party's leader Anutin Charnvirakul (right) arriving for the first meeting to vote for the new Speaker of the House of Representatives of Parliament, in Bangkok on March 15, 2026.

 PHOTO: EPA

-In a stunning turnaround in fortunes for a party that had struggled to make its mark in Thai politics, his Bhumjaithai sprang a surprise with a decisive victory in February’s election after capitalising on a wave of nationalism arising out of military conflicts with Cambodia in 2025.
+In a stunning turnaround for a party that had struggled to make its mark in Thai politics, Bhumjaithai decisively won the February election, riding on a wave of nationalism unleashed by military clashes with neighbouring Cambodia in 2025.

-Much of Mr Anutin’s success comes from his opportunism in seizing on the decline of the once-dominant Pheu Thai Party, first by abandoning its coalition government then manoeuvring swiftly to form his own.
+Much of Mr Anutin’s success comes from his opportunism in 2025 in seizing on the decline of the once-dominant Pheu Thai Party, first by abandoning its coalition government then manoeuvring swiftly to form his own after a court sacked a second prime minister in the space of just over a year.

 Mr Anutin, a staunch royalist, has been a mainstay in Thai politics, weathering two decades of upheaval by positioning Bhumjaithai strategically between warring elites entangled in an intractable power struggle, which guaranteed its place in a succession of coalition governments.